Stinkwort Success

 Low-Waste Recreation

-The United States produces a staggering 268 million tons of waste each year.
-Waste from human activities has a variety of social and environmental impacts – it contributes to greenhouse gas emissions, threatens wildlife, disrupts natural ecosystems, harms human health, and much more.
+The amount of waste produced in the United States each year is truly staggering, reaching a whopping 268 million tons.
+This waste has far-reaching social and environmental consequences, including contributing to greenhouse gas emissions, endangering wildlife, disrupting natural ecosystems, and posing risks to human health.
 Only 9% of all plastic waste produced has been recycled, leaving 91% to leech into our environment.
 As the tech industry booms, electronic waste increases, and the United States wastes more food than any other country.

 Staff Spotlight - Meet Rowan